cwwang1979/ETMIL-SSLViT/README.md

 ```

 #### 3. Training and Testing List
-Prepare the training and the testing list containing the labels of the files and put it into ./dataset_csv folder.
-(We provides the csv sample training and testing list in named "TMB_endometrial_train.csv" and "TMB_endometrial_test.csv")
+Prepare the training, validation  and the testing list containing the labels of the files and put it into ./dataset_csv folder.
+(We provides the csv sample training and testing list in named "fold0.csv")

 example of the csv files:
 |      | train          | train_label     | val        | val_label | val        | val_label |